Lerna Monorepo Mocha Setup (JavaScript)

 Step 11.
 Add a dependency

-For the code to work, you have to use lerna to add the tools package as a dependency for the main package.
+For the code to work, you have to add the tools package as a dependency for the main package.

 • To create a dependency, you would run a command like this: